 Read John Engst's handwritten account of that night.

-If you'd like to experience Music Hall's paranormal side, the Cincinnati Arts Association is presenting Guided Ghost Tours
+If you'd like to experience Music Hall's paranormal side, you'll need to wait until the renovation is complete in late 2017.

 Share your Music Hall experience!
 Whether it's a favorite

 memory of a treasured experience, or an "other worldly" night to remember, SPMH will present your memory on this website,

 and in Music Hall Marks, the SPMH twice yearly publication.

 Greg Hand's blog, Cincinnati Curiosities, always features fascinating articles about our city.
 To discover more